MontiCore/feature-diagram/fd-lang/src/main/grammars/de/monticore/FeatureDiagram.md

   ```

 ### Symbols exported by FD in the stored symboltable:
-- A FD exports the diagram symbol and all its feature symbols.
+- An FD exports the diagram symbol and all its feature symbols.
 - Tree structure, groups, and cross-tree constraints are **not** represented in the
   symbol table, because otherwise symbol table and FD itself would contain the same
   information anyway.
 If you need those details, the diagram itself should be loaded.
-- The artifact scope of a FD "XY.fd" is stored in "XY.fdsym".
+- The artifact scope of an FD "XY.fd" is stored in "XY.fdsym".
   Structure:
   ```
-  TODO: show the fdsym-table of a small FD (2 FD symbols only)
+  {
+    "name": "XY",
+    "symbols": [
+      {
+        "kind": "de.monticore.featurediagram._symboltable.FeatureDiagramSymbol",
+        "name": "XY",
+        "features": [ "A", "B", "C" ]
+      }
+    ]
+  }
   ```

 ### Context Conditions